yracine/device-type.myautomatic/README.md

 On your tablet or smartphone), you should then see the new Automatic Object(s) under the 'myHome/Things' shortcut on the dashboard

-Click on ir (or them)  and press refresh several times to populate its fields
+Click on it (or them)  and press refresh several times to populate its fields